 The Programme Memorandum has been approved by the Central Bank of Ireland, as competent authority under Directive 2003/71/EC (the "Prospectus Directive").
 The Central Bank only approves the Programme Memorandum as meeting the requirements imposed under Irish and EU law pursuant to the Prospectus Directive.
 This Programme Memorandum constitutes a base prospectus for the purposes of the Prospectus Directive.
-As the limit of the Programme is set at USD 10,000,000 the total sum of the Company's outstanding Series may not at any time exceed the limit of USD 10,000,000 (or its equivalent in another currency at the date of issue).
+As the limit of the Programme is set at USD 10,000,000,000 the total sum of the Company's outstanding Series may not at any time exceed the limit of USD 10,000,000 (or its equivalent in another currency at the date of issue).

-Application will be made to the Irish Stock Exchange for certain Series during the period of twelve months from the last update of the Programme to be admitted to the official List and trading on its regulated market.
+Application will be made to the Irish Stock Exchange for certain Series during the period of twelve months from the last update of the Programme to be admitted to the Official List and trading on its regulated market.
 However, any such application may not be successful.
-In addition a series may be listed on any other stock exchange or may be unlisted.
-Such approval relates only to the listed to trading on the regulated market of the Irish Stock Exchange or other regulated markets for the purposes of Directive 2004/39/EC or which are to be offered to the public in any Member State of the European Economic Area.
-Notes may be listed on such other or further stock exchange(s).
+In addition, a Series may be listed on any other stock exchange or may be unlisted.
+Such approval relates only to Notes which are to be admitted to trading on the regulated market of the Irish Stock Exchange or other regulated markets for the purposes of Directive 2004/39/EC or which are to be offered to the public in any Member State of the European Economic Area.
+Notes may be isted on such other or further stock exchange(s).
 The Company may also issue unlisted Notes.